Internet Research Methods in Psychology

 sub4.pl [text file version]

 Create a set of subroutines that will automate some processes that are commonly used in Internet based research applications.
-Also, illustrate the subroutines' use in a perl script application.
-Please focus on any two of the following:
+Also, illustrate the use of these subrounines in a perl script application.

 Randomize a list